Statsomat/BayesTwoProp/documents/Introduction.md

 # ChatGPT & other AIs:
-- When programming: Allowed and recommended.
+- For programming: Allowed and recommended.
 You need to know WHAT you want to program.
 It doesn't matter where you got the codes from.
 The main thing is that they are ALLOWABLE lines of code and, ideally, ELEGANT lines of code.
-- Except programming: Allowed with the following instructions:
+- Other: Allowed with the following instructions:
 	- AIs can make mistakes, provide incorrect information or give distorted answers.
-You must ADDITIONALLY carry out your own research (especially for risky statements).
+Check mistakes.
 Every statement from your work that was generated with the help of AI should ideally be checked and confirmed by existing sources in the form of, for example, ISBN or DOI.
 	- Pay attention to the privacy of your own data or data of others.
 Do not provide personal or sensitive data to AI to third parties without permission.
 	- Do not offer the AI ​​morally objectionable statements as training data.

+# Let's start
+	- Send invitations from GitHub, Rposit workspace, token
+	- Work method 1: Sign up to GitHub, clone the reyar/BayesTwoProp repository from TortoiseGit
+	- Work Method 4: Sign up to GitHub, download and install GitHub Desktop, clone the reyar/BayesTwoProp repository, install R, RStudio and all the required packages demanded by the R scripts
+    - Work method 3 and 5: Connect the reyar/BayesTwoProp repository